Good water quality benefits your health and your community.

 We’ve partnered with Cascade Water Alliance to improve water quality in Lake Tapps.
-We will offer workshops, site visits, and other education for homeowners.
-By making a few small changes, you can protect your lake and become part of the solution.
+We offer webinars and home septic care information for homeowners.
+Become part of the solution.
+You can make a few small changes and protect your lake from toxic algae and harmful bacteria.

-In addition to education, we will also be monitoring water quality.
-We check many areas around the lake for toxic algae, and test the water at Allan Yorke and North Lake Tapps County parks for bacteria.
-When conditions are unsafe, we issue advisories so people and pets stay safe.
+In addition to education, we also monitor water quality.
+We check many areas around the lake for toxic algae and test the water at Allan Yorke and North Lake Tapps County parks for bacteria.
+We issue advisories when conditions are unsafe.
+This helps people and pets stay safe.

 What you can do to be TappsWise

 Become a steward of your lake—help keep it safe for swimming, playing, fishing and boating.
 Follow these easy steps to start improving water quality: